 That's what's happening at Sharp HealthCare in San Diego, which has "gamified" its revenue cycle management workflow to turn employees' everyday tasks into opportunities to earn points, badges, and compete with each other.

 "As they go through their workflow—their normal day—they can watch points start to accrue through the game," Gerilynn Sevenikar, vice president of revenue cycle at Sharp HealthCare, tells HealthLeaders.
 "But more importantly when they follow a gold-standard workflow, they achieve maximum points for that workflow."

 Sevenikar's lightbulb moment for gamifying the revenue cycle came while watching her teenage daughter's laser-focused attention on getting to the next level in a game on her smartphone.

-"It was like lightening hit me, and I thought to myself, 'That's how I want my employees to feel when they're at work.'
-I want them to want to the next account so because it will help them get to the next level," she says.
+"It was like lightning hit me, and I thought to myself, 'That's how I want my employees to feel when they're at work.'
+I want them to want to get to the next account so because it will help them get to the next level," she says.

 Sharp HealthCare developed the tool Gamify from scratch to use with athenaIDX from athenahealth.
 It also defined the steps for best-practice workflows within its revenue cycle functions, including pre-billing, customer service, and rejections and denials.
 Employees not only earn points for working accounts but for completing each step in the pre-defined gold-standard workflow.